excited-bore/vim-tmux-kitty-navigator/README.md

 - `<ctrl-shift-up>` => Up
 - `<ctrl-shift-right>` => Right

-If you want to use alternate key mappings, see the [configuration section below][].
+If you want to use alternate key mappings, see the [configuration section](#custom-keybinds) below

 Installation
 ------------